-This dessert is irresistible!
-It combines two classics, banana pudding and cheesecake.
+This cheesecake is irresistible!
+It combines two classics into one banana pudding cheesecake – a delicious no-bake dessert!

 If you’re looking for a delicious way to indulge without having to bake, look no further!
 This is a heavenly combination of two classic desserts that will make your taste buds come alive.